MiltonGreat/Drug-Name-Detection/README.md

 #### 1. Overview

-The goal of this project is to identify and extract the names of drugs from images, which can be useful in various fields like healthcare, pharmacy management, and supply chain monitoring.
-The project uses Tesseract OCR as the primary tool for extracting text from images.
-To improve the accuracy of the extraction, several preprocessing techniques like grayscale conversion, thresholding, and denoising have been applied.
+The goal of this project is to identify and extract the names of drugs from prescription labels and other images using Optical Character Recognition (OCR) techniques.
+The project uses various OCR models, such as Tesseract, PaddleOCR (CRNN), and custom image preprocessing methods, to process images and improve text extraction accuracy.

 #### 2. Datast